 - Test for doneness by inserting a toothpick into the center of the recipe: you’ll see moist crumbs on the toothpick when done, not brownie batter.
 You definitely want to err on the side of under-baking these, but not too much.
 If you underbake them, they won’t be as chewy and will be a little more saturated tasting than fudgy.
 Test often for those moist crumbs!

-How to Get a Crackly, Crunchy Top on These Paleo Brownies.
+How to Get a Crackly, Crunchy Top on These Brownies

-This process creates a meringue layer on the very top, allowing this crispy, air-filled layer to pull away from the fudgy base.
+This process creates a meringue layer on the very top of the gluten free brownies, allowing this crispy, air-filled layer to pull away from the fudgy base.
 It’s absolutely divine, so don’t skip it!
 In fact, I have not tested the recipe without beating the eggs with the coconut sugar.
 If you opt to skip this part, you’re on your own, friend!
 But let me know how it goes – I’d love to know!

 Oh, and that sprinkle of flake salt or sea salt on top?
 Paired with the crunchy, meringue top, it’s sheer perfection.